What a Tel Aviv Local Really Wants You to Know: An Honest Interview

 Q: What about the food scene beyond hummus?

-Noa: Tel Aviv has become one of the world's great food cities.
-For another Mediterranean food capital, Barcelona offers a completely different flavor.
-We have more vegans per capita than anywhere on Earth, which means vegan food here is actually good — not sad salads, but creative, flavorful cooking.
+Tel Aviv has become one of the world's great food cities.
+(For another Mediterranean food capital with a completely different flavor, see Barcelona.)
+The city has more vegans per capita than anywhere on Earth, which means the vegan cooking here is genuinely good — not sad salads, but creative, full-flavored plates.

 Must-eat:

-Sabich (sabich Frishman, 35 ILS): Fried eggplant, hard-boiled egg, tahini, amba, in a pita.
-Better than falafel.
-Fight me.
+Sabich (sabich Frishman, 35 ILS): Fried eggplant, hard-boiled egg, tahini, and amba in a pita.
+Better than falafel — and worth arguing about.

 Malabi at Shuk HaCarmel: Rosewater milk pudding with syrup and pistachios.
 15 ILS.
 The best dessert in the city.